 - Select the profile properties you would like to use to map users into Facebook.
 You may use email addresses, phone numbers, or Facebook IDs.
 No server-to-server sync will occur unless at least one mapping is selected.

-The Facebook Advertising Connection is a certified plugin.
+The Facebook Advertising Connection is a standard plugin.